K-Means: Getting the Optimal Number of Clusters

 Customer Insight

-Let a retail chain with so many stores across locations wants to manage stores at best and increase the sales and performance.
-Cluster analysis can help the retail chain get desired insights on customer demographics, purchase behavior, and demand patterns across locations.
+A retail chain with many stores across locations wants to manage its stores effectively and increase sales and performance.
+Cluster analysis can help the retail chain gain insights on customer demographics, purchase behavior, and demand patterns across locations.

 Marketing

-Cluster Analysis can be helpful in the field of marketing.
-Cluster Analysis can help in market segmentation and positioning and identify test markets for new product development.
+Cluster Analysis can be helpful in marketing.
+It can help with market segmentation and positioning and identify test markets for new product development.

-As a manager of the online store, you would want to group the customers into different clusters so that you can make a customized marketing campaign for each group.
+As an online store manager, you would want to group the customers into different clusters so that you can create a customized marketing campaign for each group.
 You do not have any label in mind, such as ‘good customer’ or ‘bad customer.’
 You want to just look at patterns in customer data and try to find segments.
 This is where clustering techniques can help.

 Social Media

-In the areas of social networking and social media, Cluster Analysis is used to identify similar communities within larger groups.
+In social networking and social media, Cluster Analysis is used to identify similar communities within larger groups.

 Medical

-Cluster Analysis has also been widely used in the field of biology and medical science, like sequencing into gene families, human genetic clustering, building groups of genes, clustering of organisms at species, and so on.
+Researchers have widely used cluster analysis in biology and medical science for tasks such as sequencing into gene families, human genetic clustering, building groups of genes, clustering organisms at species, and so on.

 Important Factors to Consider While Using the K-means Algorithm

 Certain factors can impact the efficacy of the final clusters formed when using k-means clustering.
-So, we must keep in mind the following factors when finding the optimal value of k.
+So, we must consider the following factors when finding the optimal value of k.
 Solving business problems using the K-means clustering algorithm.

-• Number of clusters (K): The number of clusters you want to group your data points into, has to be predefined.
+• Number of clusters (K): You must predefine the number of clusters into which you want to group your data points.

-• Initial Values/ Seeds: The choice of the initial cluster centers can have an impact on the final cluster formation.
-The K-means algorithm is non-deterministic.
-This means that the outcome of clustering can be different each time the algorithm is run, even on the same data set.
+• Initial Values/ Seeds: The choice of the initial cluster centres can impact the final cluster formation.
+The K-means algorithm is non-deterministic, which means that the outcome of clustering can be different each time the algorithm is run, even on the same data set.

 • Outliers: Cluster formation is very sensitive to the presence of outliers.
 Outliers pull the cluster towards itself, thus affecting optimal cluster formation.

-• Distance Measures: Using different distance measures (used to calculate the distance between a data point and cluster center) might yield different clusters.
+• Distance Measures: Different distance measures (used to calculate the distance between a data point and cluster center) might yield different clusters.

 • The K-Means algorithm does not work with categorical data.